tevaaa/rust-chain-walker/crates/flashbots_arbitrage/README.md

 - ✅ Single source of truth (no drift)
 - ✅ Captures all state changes (Swap + Mint + Burn)
 - ✅ Simpler code (direct state update)

-**Why this matters for security:** Understanding both methods reveals how protocols can have state inconsistencies if reserves aren't properly synchronized—a common vulnerability pattern in DeFi exploits.